-A course a series of videos, with accompanying text and code, that leads you through a particular topic.The courses are supplemented by links to our Haskell reference articles which provide more in-depth coverage of any topics a course touches on briefly.
-Each video is short – generally about 15 minutes – and focused.
+A course is a series of lessons (with text, code, and sometimes video) that leads you through a particular topic.The courses are supplemented by links to our Haskell reference articles which provide more in-depth coverage of any topics a course touches on briefly.
 Some courses will focus on a particular problem, showing multiple ways to handle it, while teaching you Haskell in the process.
 Others will look at a topic such as functors and guide you to a deep but practical understanding.

 The Validation course Validation

 9 videos: 150 minutes

 Instructor: Julie Moronuki starts from basic conditional statements and pattern matching.
 We then build a suite of functions to validate user inputs, refactoring along the way to see what benefits using

 newtype to differentiate inputs.
 We also gain a practical understanding of the difference between